Interested in pre-deployment compliance checks? Our open source tool Regula evaluates Terraform for security and compliance prior to deployment.

 Fugue can check the cloud resources in your environment for compliance with the compliance families you select:

-Otherwise, you may select any combination of compliance families, including none if you prefer.
+You may select any combination of compliance families, including none if you prefer.
 To change the selected compliance families, see the FAQ.

 A control is a specific recommendation within a compliance family.
 Example: PCI DSS 1.3.5.
 A rule checks cloud infrastructure configurations to determine whether a resource, region, or account complies with a specific policy.
 Example: “VPC flow logging should be enabled.”
 Rules and controls map to each other.
 To learn more, jump ahead to Compliance Concepts.

 Your overall compliance state for each environment is shown on the All Environments page shown when you log in: